XRPLF/XRPL-Standards/XLS-0040d-decentralized-identity/README.md

 | -------------| :----------------: | :-------: | :-----------:
 | `DIDDocument`       |                    | `string`  |   `BLOB`    |

 `DIDDocument` field SHOULD contain the <a href="https://www.w3.org/TR/did-core/#did-documents"> DID document </a> per W3C standards associated with the DID.
-The field is NOT checked for validity, and is limited to a maximum length of 256 bytes.
+The `DIDDocument` field is NOT checked for validity, and is limited to a maximum length of 256 bytes.

 ### 4.1.2.
 The `DID` Object ID Format
 `DID` object may contain public data associated with the XRPL account's identity.
 This requires the `DID` to be: